Who was Benjamin Bloom?

 Benjamin Samuel Bloom (February 21, 1913 – September 13, 1999) was an American educational psychologist who examined and then restructured the way teaching should be approached, to maximise learners’ performance.
 His book, The Taxonomy of Educational Objectives: The Classification of Educational Goals (1956), set out a series of learning objectives that became known as Bloom’s taxonomy.
 It continues to impact the way educational curricula are structured to this day.
 Bloom’s taxonomy divided learning into three psychological domains – cognitive (processing information), affective (attitudes and feelings) and psychomotor (physical skills).

 Within those domains, his taxonomy progressed from Lower Order Thinking Skills (LOTS) to Higher Order Thinking Skills (HOTS), through six levels: knowledge, comprehension, application, analysis, synthesis and then evaluation.
 Essentially, Bloom’s model evolved education from being a case of learners just memorising information they had been taught to first remembering it; then understanding it; then applying it (in exercises); then analysing it and, finally, being able to evaluate it at a complex level.
 Bloom’s taxonomy was updated by former students of his in 2001, and the updated version is now widely used in all spheres of education.
-In 2008, a variation of Bloom’s was created for use specifically in the modern, digitally-enabled classroom.
+I go into a deep-dive on Bloom’s taxonomy on this page, for those who want some more information.
+In 2008, a variation of Bloom’s was created for use specifically in the modern, digitally-enabled classroom (see Bloom’s Digital Taxonomy: A reference guide for teachers).

-Bloom’s taxonomy: what is it, and how is it used?
+Bloom’s revised taxonomy: what is it, and how is it used?

 Putting elements together to form a new, coherent and functional whole.